ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Value between 3 and 32,767.

-    Set this to :literal:`0` to remove the user\-specific limit (NOPROCUSERMAX).
+    Set this to ``0`` to remove the user-specific limit (NOPROCUSERMAX).
 This allows the system default from BPXPRMxx to apply.

-    This option is mutually exclusive with :emphasis:`omvs.delete`.
+    This option is mutually exclusive with *omvs.delete*.

     | **required**: False
     | **type**: int